-Data's becoming more transient and it's easier to access it on any device, from wherever you are.
-While this has endless positives, it also means that data security is increasingly more important.
+Data's becoming more transient.
+It's easier to access it on any device, from wherever you are.
+While this has endless positives, it also means that data security is more important than ever.

-Over the past few years, we've witnessed a huge rise in something called ransomware.

-I'll explain what this is in more detail later in the guide.
+Over the past few years, we've witnessed a terrifying rise in something called ransomware.
+I'll explain this in more detail later in the guide.
 But for now, know that you absolutely want to avoid it.